Date of Degree

 Copyright 2012 Elizabeth Anne Oberg

 Oberg, Elizabeth Anne.
-"Regulation of protein phosphatase 2A by proteasomal degradation." dissertation, University of Iowa, 2012.
+"Regulation of protein phosphatase 2A by proteasomal degradation."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.